Unity-Technologies/ml-agents/com.unity.ml-agents.extensions/Documentation~/Grid-Sensor.md

 ### Channel Based

 The Channel Based Grid Observations represent obsevations in a normalized form with 0 to 1.
 To distinguish between categorical and continuous data, one would use the ChannelDepth array to signify the ranges that the values in the `channelValues` array could take.
 If one sets ChannelDepth[i] to be 1, it is assumed that the value of `channelValues[i]` is already normalized.
-Else ChannelDepth[i] represents the total number of possible values that `channelValues[i]` can take and will be used for normalizztion.
+Else ChannelDepth[i] represents the total number of possible values that `channelValues[i]` can take and will be used for normalization.

 For continuous data, you should specify `ChannelDepth[i]` to 1 and the collected data should be already normalized by its min/max range.
-For discrete data, you should specify `ChannelDepth[i]` to the total number of possible values, and the collected data should be an interger value within range of `ChannelDepth[i]`.
+For discrete data, you should specify `ChannelDepth[i]` to be the total number of possible values, and the collected data should be an integer value within range of `ChannelDepth[i]`.

 Using the example described earlier, if one was using Channel Based Grid Observations, they would have a ChannelDepth = {2, 1} to describe that there are two possible values for the first channel (ObjectType) and the 1 represents that the second channel (EnemyHealth) is continuous and should be already normalized.